Kipras-Zelenkovas/Mygon-tech-qualification/README.md

 - No plain css.
 Instead, LESS/SASS/JSS/StyledComponents should be used

 ## Additional points
-- Dropdown options can be grouped {a-z}
+- Dropdown options can be grouped
 - Callbacks onClose, onOpen and similar added
 - Custom hook for dropdown data validation added
 - Unit tests added